-Academic Overview: Europe II – Spring Term – France, Italy, and Bosnia and Herzegovina
+Academic Overview: Europe II – Spring Term – Austria, Hungary, Italy, and Bosnia & Herzegovina

-The second semester of the Europe Program focuses on the comparative politics of post World War II Europe, beginning with a two-week module in Paris and Rome.
+The second semester of the Europe Program focuses on the comparative politics of post World War II Europe, beginning with a two-week module in Austria and Hungary.
 Through lectures and experiential programming, students gain a deeper understanding of the national constitutional arrangements that emerged in the postwar era and the role of the European Union in global governance and economic systems.
 For the second module, the program moves to its base at the Florence School of Fine Arts, where students take courses in documentary filmmaking, world cinema, Renaissance art, and conversational Italian.
 The program’s third module takes students to Sarajevo, the capital of Bosnia and Herzegovina.
 Experiential programming in Sarajevo focuses on the theme of reconciliation in the aftermath of the ethnic conflicts that affected the region following the breakup of the former Yugoslavia (1991-2001).
-During the final module, students return to Florence to complete their course requirements and their documentary video.

 Key features include:

 |European Politics: The Emergence of the Modern Nation State|

 |Introduction to Spain|